Headoo/arrest-pdo/README.md

 By convention, a table primary key is called "id", but some tables may have a different name.

-Php-mysql-api helps you to easily specify these use cases.
+Arrest-PDO helps you to easily specify these use cases.

 Open "web/index.php", and specify in an associative array, the table and its primary key.
 ```